This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 Some details and personal opinions about the specs for leveling:

-- Assassination: probably the most effective right now due to the new execute move which doesn't have positional requirements and the very fast CP generation.
-Anyway plays really slow due to very low energy regen compared to other specs.
+- Assassination: probably the most solid right now due to Dispatch which doesn't have positional requirements and the very fast CP generation.
+Anyway plays slow at lower levels due to very low energy regen compared to other specs.

 Gear while leveling: the best stats are hands down AGI and STAM.
 AGI has an impact on every source of damage we have, STAM lets us live longer and thus stop less times to eat/bandage, other than sustain more blows from mobs.
 Also Recuperate works based on our max HP, so STAM is even more useful.